ogmaresca/ID3-Tagging-Library/README.md

 This is a C++ library to read ID3 tags from MP3 files.

-DO NOT USE THIS.
-This is currently in very early alpha.
-Testing has been minimal, and it is lacking in features.
+ID3-Tagging-Library is currently in alpha.
+I do not recommend using this library for a full product at the moment.
+Testing is currently minimal, and it is lacking in features.

-It has also been developed and tested exclusively on Linux.
-I give no guarantees that it will work at all on Windows, OS X, or another OS.
+This library been developed and tested exclusively on Linux, I give no guarantees that it will work on Windows, OS X, or another OS.

 It has been compiled exclusively with g++ and C++14.
 Add `-std=c++14` to the g++ compilation command to compile with C++14.